C-Wirth/COS-472-Project-Team-Rinder-/README.md

 # COS-472-Project-Team-Rinder-
-COS 472 Project ML Training - Predicting  Material Property
+COS 472 Project: PREDICTING MATERIAL PROPERTIES WITH MACHINE LEARNING

 Authors:
+      Colby Wirth
+      Lucas Matheson
       Benjamin Franklin

-      Lucas Matheson
-      Colby Wirth
+Version:
+      18 December 2024

-Instructions: Read about the API used to access the database here :
+Instructions: Read about the API used to access the database here: https://docs.materialsproject.org/

 *****
-import_data.ipynb will download all 153,xxx tuples from the db.
+1_import_data.ipynb will download all 153,xxx data entries from the db.

-Only call the first cell once to not overwhelm their databse This is ~ 1.8 GB of data
+execute all following file in sequential order to execute pipeline

+the data from each model will output as a csv file to /performance_metrics/
 *****

-https://docs.materialsproject.org/

 Source of data: https://next-gen.materialsproject.org/materials/mp-1183063